VN-That1Guy/VN-That1Guy.github.io/README.md

 ![Image of Project Bracken-2](https://raw.githubusercontent.com/VN-That1Guy/VN-That1Guy.github.io/refs/heads/main/images/Screenshot%202024-12-05%20003738.png)
 > This is another accumulation of everything that I have learned in Programming II applied to this Final Project for that class.

 This is the project where I think have understood on coding between a GUI and raw code.
-Coded this as Console Application first, then slowly started figuring out the user interface in this version.
+Coded this as Console Application first, practicing object-oriented programming principals.
+Then I slowly started figuring out the user interface in this version.

 # [Oggle!](https://github.com/VN-That1Guy/VN-Oggle-WPF)
 ![Image of Oggle](https://raw.githubusercontent.com/VN-That1Guy/VN-That1Guy.github.io/refs/heads/main/images/Screenshot%202024-12-06%20044013.png)